 A DMOs online presence is particularly important.
 Statistics show that leisure travelers search a number of online sources during their trip-planning activities.
 DMO websites that maintain current calendars, list of hotels, events, and other practical travel information are extremely valuable to prospective leisure visitors.

 Web pages dedicated to specific "tourist routes" or "themed visits" are particularly effective for attracting visitors interested in high-adventure, culinary, golf, wellness, or other particular types of travel.

 Every DMO uses strategies that conform to its own budget and targeted markets.
 As a rule, MICE travel tends to be a primary focus for destinations with the requisite infrastructure.
-Convention sales generate the largest return for local tax authorities.
-And DMO resources are usually skewed in favor of attracting this business.
+Convention sales generate the largest return for local tax authorities, so DMO resources are usually skewed in favor of attracting this business.

 Nonetheless, DMOs must formulate campaigns that appeal to all travelers, not simply business meetings.
 They represent the hotels, attractions, facilities, restaurants, and other services that all travelers necessarily interact with.

 DMO clients, i.e., the leisure visitor, business traveler, and meeting planners, don't pay for services.
 That's because DMOs are typically funded through hotel occupancy taxes, membership dues, improvement districts, and other government resources.

 DMO members, such as hotels, attractions and historic districts obviously have a keen interest in promoting travel and tourism.
-Not only does it provide jobs, bring in tax dollars for infrastructure improvements, it heightens the profile of a destination.
+Not only does it provide jobs and bring in tax dollars for infrastructure improvements, it heightens the profile of a destination.

 A vibrant tourism scene increases the likelihood that additional restaurants, stores, festivals, cultural, and sporting events will be attracted and take root in the destination.